binocarlos/trueability/tutorials/deploying-mongodb.md

 There's no way to interact with it apart from looking at the `docker ps` output yet.
 In the next section of the tutorial you'll see how to expose container services on the host's network interface.

+### Exposing Ports
+Each application running in a Docker container has its own isolated networking stack.
+To communicate with an application running inside the container we need to forward traffic from a network port in the node where the container is located to the appropriate port within the container.
+Flocker takes this one step further: an application is reachable on all nodes in the cluster, no matter where it is currently located.

+Let's start a MongoDB container that exposes the database to the external world.